Leading National Culinary Arts Schools

 - International Culinary Schools at the Art Institutes

-- Le Cordon Bleu Academy —Maintains a few dozen campuses dotted across the U.S. as one of the most respected cooking programs in the world.
+- Le Cordon Bleu Academy —Maintains about 35 locations globally and is one of the most respected cooking programs in the world.
 Graduates comprise a Who’s Who of stellar talent that can be seen at the top of their game on TV and in the finest food venues worldwide.
+Le Cordon Bleu shut down their US-based campuses, though students attending the American Intercontinental University can obtain a bachelors in business administration with an emphasis on hospitality management.
+Kitchen Academy also maintained two well-recognized West Coast campuses before being aquired by Le Cordon Bleu & subsequently closing.

 - Johnson and Wales University One of the top University programs for the Culinary Arts is offered through the prestigious Johnson & Wales University, which has its main campus in Providence, Rhode Island.
 This program, offered on four campuses throughout the US, has produced some of the most dynamic and notable chefs cooking in the world today.
 The Johnson & Wales programs stress balance between business management and the art of cooking.